Rail transport: Europe

 According to the 2017 European Railway Performance Index for intensity of use, quality of service and safety performance, the top tier European national rail systems consists of Switzerland, Denmark, Finland, Germany, Austria, Sweden, and France.
 Performance levels reveal a positive correlation between public cost and a given railway system's performance, and also reveal differences in the value that countries receive in return for their public cost.
 Denmark, Finland, France, Germany, the Netherlands, Sweden, and Switzerland capture relatively high value for their money, while Luxembourg, Belgium, Latvia, Slovakia, Portugal, Romania, and Bulgaria underperform relative to the average ratio of performance to cost among European countries.

 Russia

-In 2016 Russian Railways received 94.9 billion roubles (around US$1.4 billion) from the government.
+In 2016, Russian Railways received 94.9 billion roubles (around US$1.4 billion) from the government.

-North America

 United States

-In 2015, funding from the U.S. federal government for Amtrak was around US$1.4 billion.
+In 2015, funding from the US federal government for Amtrak was around US$1.4 billion.
 By 2018, appropriated funding had increased to approximately US$1.9 billion.